 Over the past few years, TI has undergone a strategic transformation and as a result, today is a company focused on Analog and Embedded Processing.
 These continue to be some of the best opportunities inside of the semiconductor market, offering compelling financial characteristics, growth, diversity and stability.
 They also offer some of the best exposure to the growing opportunities inside of the industrial and automotive markets.

-TI Chairman, President and CEO Rich Templeton has been talking with investors and shareholders about this transformation and our focus on Analog and Embedded Processing.
+TI Chairman, President and CEO Rich Templeton has been talking with investors and shareholders about our focus on Analog and Embedded Processing.
 Below are two events where he shared his perspective on the company, its strategy and goals.

 TI chairman, president & CEO

 TI investor meeting, May 3, 2012